 8. Email Marketing Performance

 Aside from social media, your email marketing strategy is your main line of communication with your customer or lead.
-All email marketing campaigns should be assessed, analyzed, and evaluated repeatedly.
+All email marketing campaigns should be assessed, analyzed, and evaluated repeatedly against total marketing channels.

-Analyzing your email marketing plan may be complex, and it necessitates its own set of KPIs to be analyzed individually.
-Examples of email KPI’s include:
+Tracking the performance of your email marketing plan may be complex vs different marketing channels, and may necessitate its own set of KPIs to be analyzed individually.
+Examples of top marketing email KPI’s include: